 Enjoy the beauty of Michigan's lakeshore sentinels.

-Michigan's towering lighthouses lie scattered along the shoreline, offering welcome waypoints to those on water and landmarks of history and elegance to those on land.
+Scattered along the shoreline, Michigan’s lighthouses offer waypoints to those on water and are landmarks of history for those on land.

 Come see the lights of Pure Michigan.